“malibu is paradise

 Malibu indeed is akin to utopia.
-It’s perfectly illuminated cerulean skies matched by equivalently ethereal seas, balanced by velvety, fine sand.
+Its perfectly illuminated, cerulean skies matched by equivalently ethereal seas; balanced by velvety, fine sand.
 A setting worthy of such praise and esteem.
-And it’s no wonder Californian’s have nothing but kind words for this serenely charming town.
+It’s no wonder Californian’s have nothing but kind words for this serenely charming town.

-We ventured down to Malibu on the last leg of our adventure, choosing to spend our final hours in The Golden State amongst the sea and sand.
+We ventured to Malibu on the last leg of our adventure, choosing to spend our final hours in The Golden State amongst the sea and sand.
 The drive from Studio City to Malibu was every bit delightful as we curved between rocky sleeping giants nestled along winding roads.
-Thanks to the outdated American map on my navigator, this quite possibly was not the most direct nor conventional drive to take into town.
+And all thanks to the outdated American map on my navigator, this quite possibly was not the most direct nor conventional route to take into Malibu.

 At the first given opportunity I made sure I pulled straight into a car space, eager to remove myself from our rental and into the warm embrace of the Californian sunshine.
 One that you just know will be entwined with deliciously salty air.
 The weather during our entire stay in California was surprising to say the least.
-It was the end of January and beginning of February, the dead of winter and yet it was anything but.
+It was the end of January and beginning of February, the dead of winter, and yet it was anything but.
 30°C days feeling much more like summertime.
-Is this normal for this part of the country?
+Something which still leaves me pondering whether this kind of weather is normal for this part of the country?
 My inner environmentalist couldn’t help but feel overly anxious about this, especially having visited Hoover Dam the week prior and noting just how much water levels had receded.

-Peering along the beach it’s amazing to see an abundance of people out enjoying the sea and sun.
-Notably because it was the middle of the week and during “normal” work/school hours.
+Peering along the beach it’s amazing to see the abundance of people enjoying the sea and sun.
+Notably because it was the middle of the week and during “normal” work and school hours.
 There was a plethora of typically genetically blessed Californians.
 From the elderly to young children carousing with their dogs.
 Paddle boarders out in the surf to sunbathers stretched on the sand.
 Readers and fisherman.
-Even a group of (presumably) college freshmen playing some sort of ball game.
+Even a group of (presumably) college freshmen playing ball.
 We also got to watch (again, presumably) home owners entertaining guests on balconies with quite literally million dollar views.

 While our stay in Malibu was short, a mere three hours, I still feel like we managed to grasp a valid understanding.
 This town is very much tranquil and all about enjoying the simple pleasures in life.
 Though I’d love to come back and really delve into its intricacies and secrets.

 Of course no sojourn to Malibu is complete without ice cream.
 Before heading back to Hollywood for one final meal, we stopped off at Malibu Yoghurt & Ice Cream.
 If you’re in the area make sure you make time for some.
 I can personally vouch for the strawberry and peanut butter cup ice creams.
 Oh, so good.
 Especially the latter, smothered in overly generous chunks of chocolate.
-I’d sell my left arm for a spoonful right this minute.
-Curse the ocean that separates us!
+I’d sell my left arm for another spoonful right this minute.
+Curse that ocean that separates us.

 Another note of mention is The Pacific Coast Highway or as it’s known to Americans, PCH.
 It is just about as dreamy as everyone speaks.
 And while we didn’t get to explore it as thoroughly as I’d wish we could, what we did experience was still wondrous.
 I can only imagine how bounteous this stretch of road becomes as you push past the residential.